STAT545-UBC-hw-2018-19/hw04-janehuang1647/README.md

    `inner_join`  |
    `full_join`|

 For the join functions, the prompt that I have attempted is activity 1.
-A new data frame with extra column on spoken language is created and then this joined with the gapminder data frame using different join functions.
+A new data frame with extra column on spoken language is created [country_list.csv](https://github.com/STAT545-UBC-students/hw04-janehuang1647/blob/master/country_list.csv)and then this joined with the gapminder data frame using different join functions.
 The results and its explanation are presented here: [**Join Function**](https://github.com/STAT545-UBC-students/hw04-janehuang1647/blob/master/assignment_4.md#join-prompts-join-merge-look-up)